 If you perform regular maintenance on the Koi Pond, the water will remain healthier, and there will be a reduced need for drastic cleaning.
-Actions which you can regularly take include.
+Actions that you can regularly take include.

 Skim The Surface Of The Koi Pond

-The koi pond will be cleaner if you regularly remove leaves and other organic material.
+The koi pond will be cleaner if you regularly remove leaves and other organic materials.

 Stir The Bottom Of The Koi Pond